stormchaserroleplaying/Arden/Regions/Saramei/index.md

 You speak, read and write Sarameian with native proficiency.

 Choose Ardathian, Khazalid, Sanskrit, Taneman, or Xingongese.
 You speak, read and write this language with accented proficiency.

+## Dragonborn Desert Tribe Culture for the [Stormchaser RPG](https://stormchaserroleplaying.com/stormchaserRPG/)

+### Features

+#### Desert Born
+You're naturally adapted to hot climates.
+Additionally, travelling in hot weather and deserts does not double your required water intake.

+#### Natural Philosophers
+You have trained proficiency in the Lore and Nature skills.

+### Languages
+You speak, read and write Draconic with native proficiency.

+Choose Ardathian, Khazalid, Sanskrit, Sarameian, Taneman, or Xingongese.
+You speak, read and write this language with accented proficiency.